theheraldproject/herald-for-cpp/README.md

 to a std::shared_ptr<BaseType> because this uses RTTI which is not supported by Zephyr.
 We use static_pointer_cast instead, but only when we know the class implementation can only have one definition (i.e. the one for the current platform).
+We are moving to remove all use of smart pointers generally in favour of references.

 We also use noexcept rather than throw exceptions for the same reason.

 See the [Zephyr C++ limitations](https://docs.zephyrproject.org/latest/reference/kernel/other/cxx_support.html) [External] page for details.
+Note that this page is out of date somewhat.
+The 'new' keyword, for example, is supported in Zephyr although it is very buggy.